furthemore/APIS-Register-Swift/README.md

 Xcode should automatically fetch the remaining dependencies and then it's ready to build!
 All other configuration happens at runtime.

+For evaluation purposes, it's possible to build the app with a mocked Square Reader SDK that always is authenticated and performs successful transactions.
+This can be activated by removing the SquareReaderSDK.xcframework from Frameworks, Libraries, and Embedded Content and removing the Square Reader SDK Setup build phase.

 ## Using

 The app can be manually configured or it can import settings from a QR code.
 The